The best headphones and earbuds with noise-canceling

 - Battery life should be better

-The Momentum 3 Wireless make up for gaps in ANC and battery life with excellent sound quality and comfort.

-Best Budget Over-Ear Headphones: COWIN E7
+Best budget over-ear headphones: COWIN E7

-Good ANC headphones don't have to be expensive to sound good, and that's a point the COWIN E7 make because of great battery life and solid ANC at a very low price.
+Good ANC headphones don't have to be expensive to sound good, and that's a point the COWIN E7 make because of their excellent battery life and solid ANC at a reasonable price.

 It seems almost criminal for the E7 to manage a whopping 30 hours on a single charge when far more expensive pairs sometimes don't even come close.
 With that kind of time to play with, you'll be playing music for days without juice becoming an issue.
 ANC performance isn't too bad, either.
-They compare favorably to expensive models that are good at blocking out consistent noises, but struggle with more inconsistent ones.
+They compare favorably to expensive models that are good at blocking out consistent noises but struggle with more inconsistent ones.

 Sound quality is average, which is probably to be expected.
 Bass gets a boost, but it's sometimes overdone with a little too much thump and rumble.
-COWIN did the same with the mid-range to compensate, which is one reason why these feel loud out of the box.
-That won't do much for the treble — muted and subdued, as it is.
+COWIN did the same with the mid-range to compensate, which is why these feel loud out of the box.
+Unfortunately, that won't do much for the treble — muted and subdued, as it is.

 The E7 are a bit on the heavier side, but won't suffer too much in comfort.
 They'll sit comfortably on your head, so fatigue or comfort issues shouldn't be a problem.